Trial Parameters

 Reserved query properties

-Some property names are reserved for use by other services than the directory.
-These names cannot be used as properties to inquire from (or register in) the directory.
-They are used for special purposes that differ for each name.
+Some endpoint query properties are reserved for Cogment use.
+They may be interpreted by other services than the directory, and thus may not correspond to directory properties that participate in service discovery.
+Some of these names may not be used as properties to inquire from (or register in) the directory.
+They may be used for special purposes that differ for each name.

-: This query property is used to provide authentication to the directory for an inquiry.
+• __authentication-token: This query property is not a directory property.
+It is used to provide authentication to the directory.
 The value (and need) depends on the directory implementation and/or how the registration of the service is made in the directory.
+This is not registered as a property in the Directory.